pztrn/sec/README.md

 ## Usage

-SEC is designed to be easy to use parser, so there is only one requirement - passed data should be a structure.
+SEC is designed to be easy to use parser, so there is only one requirement - passed data should be a pointer to structure.
 You cannot do something like:

 ```go
 var Data string